michaelkamprath/rc9918lib/README.md

 # rc9918lib
 A C library for using the [TMS9918A video board](https://github.com/jblang/rc9918) on a [RC2014 retrocomputer](https://rc2014.co.uk).

-This library is still verymuch a work in progress.
+This library is still very much a work in progress.
 It has been tested against the rc9918 rev 1 board on a RC2014 running RomWBW v2.9.1-pre.5.

 ## Links
 * [RC9918 Board](https://github.com/jblang/rc9918)